mbwatson/graphicDesign/README.md

-# Music-Related Graphic Design
+# Graphic Design

-Playing in bands growing up, we were forced to do musch of our design work ourselves.
-Some of this work now resides in this repository.
+Playing in bands growing up, we were always forced to do much of our design work ourselves.
+This practice grew into more of a hobby over the years and led to opportunities to design and produce some cool pieces of art.
+Some of this work resides in this repository.

 ## Bands